Fraser Nelson

-Fraser Andrew Nelson (born 14 May 1973) is a British political journalist and editor of The Spectator magazine.
+Fraser Andrew Nelson (born 14 May 1973) is a British political journalist and columnist for the Times.
+He was editor of The Spectator magazine from 2009 to 2024.

-Early and personal life
+Early life

-Nelson was born in Truro, Cornwall, England but raised in Nairn, Highland, Scotland.
+Nelson was born in Truro, Cornwall, England and raised in Nairn, Highland, Scotland.
 He attended Nairn Academy before boarding at Dollar Academy while his father, who was in the Royal Air Force, was posted to Cyprus.
 He described himself as "one of a handful of Catholics at a Protestant school."
-He went on to study History and Politics at the University of Glasgow and gained a diploma in Journalism at City University.
-He once worked as a barman at Cleos in Rosyth.
+He went on to study History and Politics at the University of Glasgow where he was editor of the university's student newspaper Glasgow University Guardian.
+He went on to gain a diploma in Journalism at City, University of London.